 B. All undergraduate students shall be given the opportunity to submit an application for a leadership position in a department to the Executive Board, and shall be subsequently interviewed by a quorum of elected members of the Executive Board.

 C. A simple majority of elected Board members may fill any vacant appointed positions.

 The General Membership shall elect the members of the Executive Board.
 Elections shall be conducted by the Election Commission, as described in Article VII.

 A. Elections shall be held during the final two months of the Fall semester, according to the discretion of the Election Commission.

 B. All candidates and voters shall be active members of the organization, as verified by the Director of Communications.
 The Director of Communications shall submit to the Election Commission no later than 48 hours in advance of any election a list of all voting members.
 The Election Commission must certify this list and approve any additions by its majority vote.

 C. Every voting member has one vote per race.

 D. Elections shall be conducted online through a vote tabulation service.
-No candidate shall appear on more than one ballot.

 E. Elections for all offices shall be by instant runoff voting.
 If a race between two candidates ends in an exact tie, all members of the current Executive Board shall vote to decide on the winning candidate.